11 October 2021

 Coming out remains a political act.

-Founded 20 years ago, CLGS has marked NCOD every year and this year is no different.
-Rather than a “live” celebration on our campus at Pacific School of Religion in Berkeley, California, we invite our community of supporters and followers to mark this important day by taking part in some (or all!) of the many online events that we have planned for this month of October: from Lavender Lunches to our Jewish Queeries Series program; from our Queer Online Book Club to events sponsored by our CLGS African American Roundtable.
+Founded 21 years ago, CLGS has marked NCOD every year and this year is no different.
+Rather than a “live” celebration on our campus at Pacific School of Religion in Berkeley, California, we invite our community of supporters and followers to mark this important day by taking part in some (or all!) of the many online events that we have planned for this month of October: from our Lavender Lunches and Jewish Queeries Series events to our Queer and Latinx Faith Conversations and other opportunities to explore the intersections of LGBTQ+ identities and religion and spirituality.
+As always, check out the list of Upcoming Events at our website and the CLGS Facebook page for the latest information on our programs!

-We extend a special invitation for you to join us on Wednesday, 21 October 2020 (ONLINE at 4pm Pacific Time) to hear Rev. Dr. Traci C. West offer our 11th Annual CLGS Georgia Harkness Lecture: “Engendering Solidarity and Defiant Spirituality Among Church Leaders.”
+We extend a special invitation for you to join us on Wednesday, 16 October 2020 (ONLINE at 6:30pm Pacific Time) to hear Rev. Dr. Megan Rohrer offer our 12th Annual CLGS Georgia Harkness Lecture: “Trans Theology Without Apology: Using Art and Historical Exegesis to Celebrate Trans Figuration and the Trans Aesthetic in the Bible.”

 And, of course, we invite you to celebrate and honor the many LGBTQ+ people who have gone before, those who helped to build a social and political movement that calls for a more just world for everyone.